 Get Better at Shooting

-Shoot low and hard, is the key when you get a chance.
+Shooting low and hard is the key when you get a chance.
 Close to the corners is ideal, and when the ball is on the ground the keeper needs to use their feet or dive – place & power.

 The faster the ball is traveling, the less time the keeper has to react.

 If you can side foot the ball with power, this will give you the most accuracy.
 If not, use the laces of your cleats to get the power.
 Watch the keeper if you’re about to shoot, they might be to one side of the goal or looking the wrong way.